process-engine/process_engine_core_meta/README.md

 A better way to achieve this is by sharing the same node_modules in multiple packages wherever it is possible.

-We can do this by using the tool `minstall`:
+We can do this by using the tool `MInstall`:

-* To run minstall just execute `npm install` in the root folder of the meta project
+* To run  just execute `npm install` in the root folder of the meta project
   * The package folders should already exist at this time (see `3.1`)